Skip to content

 Endpoint examples

-The following picture illustrates the different uses of Endpoint.
-The top of the diagram shows the endpoint as part of a connection object used to create a connector to the real resource described by the Assets shown in green.
+The following picture illustrates the different uses of Endpoint entities.
+The top of the diagram shows the endpoint as part of a connection object used to create a connector to the real resource described by the Asset entities shown in green.

 Finally, the VisibleEndpoint and NetworkEndpoint relationships shown at the bottom of the diagram help to document the visibility of an endpoint to a particular network and the host behind it.